raspberrypilearning/testing-vision/en/step_2.md

 ## Get started with Google Colab

 Machine learning needs a lot of data, and a lot of computer processing power.
-Since most personal computers are going to be slow to train a model, and most internet connections might be slow to download large enough amounts of data to train it with, we're going to use Google Colab — an online tool for writing and running machine learning code with the Tensorflow library.
+Since most personal computers are going to be slow to train a model, and most internet connections might be slow to download large enough amounts of data to train it with, we're going to use Google Colab — an online tool for writing and running machine learning code with the TensorFlow library.
 This will let us use Google's much more powerful computers, and faster internet connection.

 --- task ---

 Make sure you have your Google account username and password.

-If you don't have an account, you may be able to use a parent's account, [they may be able to create one for you](https://support.google.com/families/answer/7103338) or, if you're old enough to do so under your country's laws, you can [create your own account](https://accounts.google.com/signup).
+If you don't have an account, [a parent may be able to create one for you](https://support.google.com/families/answer/7103338){:target="_blank"} or, if you're old enough to do so under your country's laws, you can [create your own account](https://accounts.google.com/signup){:target="_blank"}.

 --- /task ---

 --- task ---

-Open the [starter](https://colab.research.google.com/drive/12KHBw8tn3s9NkcXXUK2MdhC9hLpHAxLs?usp=sharing) for this project in a new tab in your browser.
+Open the [starter](https://colab.research.google.com/drive/12KHBw8tn3s9NkcXXUK2MdhC9hLpHAxLs?usp=sharing){:target="_blank"} for this project in a new tab in your browser.

 --- /task ---